qiskit-community/ICPC-Quantum-Challenge-2021/README.md

 # ICPC-Quantum-Challenge-2021

-Original version of the exercises for the 2021 ICPC Quantum Computing Challenge
+In this repository you will find the original version of the exercises used in the [ICPC Quantum Computing Challenge Sponsored by IBM Quantum](https://challenges.quantum-computing.ibm.com/icpc).